kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 Confirm that you can see your new module in the spartacus storefront

+(Note for testing team: Karate can run this clickpath for version CXCOMM201100P_15-70005693 but  gives an error when running CXCOMM210500P_8-70005661..
+GET .../occ/v2/electronics-spa/cms/pages?lang=en&curr=USD net::ERR_CERT_AUTHORITY_INVALID.
+To be investigated..)

 ```clickpath:SpartacusCustomVoucher
 https://localhost:4200 -> Photosmart E317 Digital Camera -> custom-product-summary works!
 ```

 https://user-images.githubusercontent.com/6401254/152190148-3814ea1a-52ca-4223-aae2-e277332f6cba.mp4

 ## Check your CCV2 Spartacus code into Github.tools.sap